GMcCulley/advent-of-code/README.md

 # Advent of Code

-This is where ny submissions will go for [Advent of Code](https://adventofcode.com)
+This is where my submissions will go for [Advent of Code](https://adventofcode.com)

 The following are rules I have given myself for theses challenges: